saurabh021184/REGEX/README.md

    '?'
 ZERO or ONE occurrences   -> "he.?o" <br />
    {}   Exactly the specified number of occurrences -> "he.{2}o" <br /> <br />

-   <b /> NOTE: you have used a DOT '.' in all the above examples because DOT REPRESENTS any characters
+   <b> NOTE: you have used a DOT '.' in all the above examples because DOT REPRESENTS any characters <b />

+6. "\d"	Returns a match where the string contains digits (numbers from 0-9)

 ## References:
 - https://www.w3schools.com/python/python_regex.asp